eliseshaffer/portfolio/src/_posts/2018-02-11-thoughts-on-javascript.md

 ---
 layout: post
-title:  "Thoughts On Javascript"
+title:  Thoughts On Javascript
 date:   2018-02-11
 ---

 I’ve seen several threads arguing over JavaScript recently, and it’s starting to get to me.
-Before I go into my personal feelings about Javascript, I feel compelled to say this:
-We’re stuck with JavaScript.
+Before I go into my personal feelings about Javascript, I feel compelled to say this: We’re stuck with JavaScript.

 JavaScript, whatever you may think of it, is here to stay.
 On the client side, it is the only language you can use.
 Even if you are compelled to use an abstraction language such as CoffeeScript or TypeScript, you cannot escape understanding what is happening underneath that abstraction.
 This is part of the reason I prefer straight JavaScript over those languages.